 Between following up with the wedding caterer and finalizing wedding favors, we know that you’ll have little to no time to chalk out the wedding photography timeline.
-Of course, that does not mean that you should be sidelining the wedding photography entirely, simply because it’s you big day, and you want to get as much of it as you can on the roll.
+Of course, that does not mean that you should be sidelining the wedding photographer entirely, simply because it’s your big day, and you want to get as much of it as you can on the roll.

 It goes without saying that the groom and the bride will be the pivotal characters of this photoshoot, but when they are too busy getting dressed, the photographer will capture shots of friends and families at the venue.
 This is also when the photographer will get shots of the wedding dress, shoes, rings, and other key details of the wedding.

 In fact, you would do good discussing details of the ceremony with the photographer beforehand, so they capture these shots at the right time, whether it is lighting candles or releasing doves.
 If you or your groom are planning on throwing in little surprises at the wedding (the groom once pulled out a banjo to serenade his soon-to-be spouse, how cute is that?), you may want to let the photographer in on the secret.

-This is one of the toughest bits for the photographer, considering it involves getting everyone to look at the camera at the same time, and that includes everyone from your four-year old nephew who is easily distracted, to your eight year-old grandma who is busy ranting to that old aunt of yours that she hasn’t met in ages.
+This is one of the toughest bits for the photographer, considering it involves getting everyone to look at the camera at the same time, and that includes everyone from your four-year-old nephew who is easily distracted, to your eighty-year-old grandma who is busy ranting to that old aunt of yours that she hasn’t met in ages.

 Of course, if you are having a beachside wedding or one in the middle of a vineyard, spectacular views are a given at any time of the day.
 We would say keep about half an hour to an hour aside for the couple’s portrait session.